Tasmanian Wilderness World Heritage Area

 The main industry of the TWWHA is tourism, yet the region has a lack of development partially due to the juxtaposition of development with the idea of pristine nature.
 There is no permanent habitation in the area save for small parts on the periphery.
 The region is known for activities such as bushwalking, whitewater rafting, and climbing.

 The Tasmanian Wilderness qualifies for 7 out of the 10 classification criteria evaluated for World Heritage.
 Along with Mount Tai in China, it is the highest measurement attained for World Heritage Site status on Earth.

 The TWWHA was first placed on the World Heritage List in 1982 under joint arrangements between the federal government of Australia and the Tasmanian government during the Franklin Dam controversy, and expanded in 1989 following the Helsham Inquiry, a decision to protect a eucalypt forest from logging.
 Due to the subpar planning and management of the area during the 1990s, a management plan was drawn up and promulgated in 1992, further replaced by a new management plan in 1999.
-In 2014, the Abbott Government proposed de-listing the Tasmanian Wilderness as a World Heritage Site so as to allow the logging of trees within the protected area.
+In 2014, the Abbott government proposed de-listing the Tasmanian Wilderness as a World Heritage Site so as to allow the logging of trees within the protected area.
 This was rejected by the World Heritage Committee the same year.
 In 2016, the Tasmanian government withdrew the bid to allow logging in the Tasmanian Wilderness after a UNESCO report opposed the idea.

 Background

 Tasmania is one of the states of Australia.
 It is an island in the Southern Ocean, immediately south of mainland Australia.
 It has a temperate maritime climate, substantially different from most of mainland Australia.
-Australia has 13 World Heritage Areas, the first of which was listed in 1981.
+Australia has 21 World Heritage Sites, the first of which was listed in 1981.
 The best known are Kakadu, Uluru (formerly known as Ayers Rock) and the Great Barrier Reef.
 The Tasmanian Wilderness is probably the best known of the rest.